-COLLEGE PARK, Md.
-(Nov.
-23) – The weather may not have cooperated, but that didn’t stop some 200 guests – including news, public relations and political officials – from helping to dedicate the University of Maryland’s first modern building for the Department of Journalism and Public Relations on Nov.
+COLLEGE PARK (11/23/16) — The weather might not have cooperated, but that didn’t stop some 200 guests — including news, public relations and political officials — from helping to dedicate the University of Maryland’s first modern building for the Department of Journalism and Public Relations on Nov.
 23, 1957.
 The journey to that dedication ceremony was a long one.

 A Dream Years in the Making

-A committee of the Maryland Press Association recommended the construction of a new building the following year that would include a newspaper hall of fame (the MDDC (Maryland-DC-Delaware) Press Association sponsors one today for its members).
+The following year, a committee of the Maryland Press Association recommended the construction of a new building that would include a newspaper hall of fame (the MDDC (Maryland-Delaware-DC) Press Association sponsors one today for its members).

 By 1955, the plans (by architects Walton and Madden) were complete and despite some controversy about where the building would be located, construction finally got underway.

 1955 Alumni News editor Bill Kennedy said Department Chair Alfred Crowell had spent much of his year working with the architects and interviewing “dealers of equipment and compiling specifications for purchase of equipment for each room in the three-story building.”

 The 1956 Alumni News reported the building should be completed by February or March of 1957.
 Along with the $350,000 building, the state allocated an additional $40,000 for equipment, but more was needed since “earlier requests did not cover plumbing or sinks for the photography labs, nor parking facilities.”